nla/nla-blacklight_common/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

 Common authentication logic for Blacklight and ArcLight patrons.

+Allows users and sessions to be stored in a separate database from the host application's database.

 ## Usage
 This is an "unmounted" Rails engine.
-Models and actions are in the same scope as the host application it's added to.
+Models and actions are in the same scope as the host application it's integrated into.

 ### Configuration
 This engine requires the following environment variables to be defined in the Blacklight/ArcLight